WELCOME TO LAUDERDALE COUNTY FEDERAL PROGRAMS

 Each Title I school develops a Continuous Improvement Plan to describe its program.
 The CIPs and the LEA Title I Plan are available for review by the public.
 Plans are located at each local school's office and at the Lauderdale County Central Office.
 Local CIPs can also be found in the Quick Links menu at the top of this page.
 Procedures for Parent Complaint or Disagreement with the Continuous Improvement Plan and/or LEA Title I Plan: Parents should submit to their local school or to the Lauderdale County Central Office any complaints or concerns they may have regarding any component of the CIP and/or LEA Title I Plan.
 The comments will be forwarded to the CIP committee and/or the LEA Title I Advisory Committee.
 Upon receiving the complaint, the committee will review the plan and decide if any adjustments need to be made.

 A Title I school must be identified as a school-wide or targeted assistance school.
 In order to be served as a school-wide school, the free/reduced lunch percentage must be 40% or greater.
 To be served as a targeted assistance school, the free/reduced lunch percentage must be 35% or greater.
-For the 2016-2017 school year, Lauderdale County will serve five schools as school-wide programs: Central High School, Lauderdale County High School, Rogers High School, Waterloo High School, and Wilson High School.
+For the 2017-2018 school year, Lauderdale County will serve six schools as school-wide programs: Central School, Lauderdale County School, Rogers School, Underwood School, Waterloo School, and Wilson School.

 For more information, please call 256-760-1300 or your local school.